canadalistbr/canadalistserver/README.md

 You have two ways to run this project:

-First, you need to create a .env file based on the .env.exemple file.
+First, you need to create a .env file

 Make sure to fill all the variables especially NODE_ENV with development or production, this will determine the following command.

-# or
 make app-production
 You can check the Makefile to see all the options or run make help to see all the commands.